How to ask for an inquiry

 Step 1 – Raise the matter with the entity

 If you are concerned about a public entity’s use of its resources, first take your concern to the relevant public entity and seek its response.
-We will usually inquire into a matter only after there has been an attempt to raise the matter with the public entity concerned.

 Step 2 – Are we the best authority to consider your concerns?

 Before writing to us, consider if we are best suited to look into your concerns.
 There may be another authority that is more appropriate or better able to help you.
 You might also want to contact any central government department that has responsibility for the area (such as the Ministry of Education if the matter involves a school or a tertiary education institution).